watson-intu/self-docs/workshops-devcon/Workshop5.5–MakeATJBotsArmWave/lab-docs/workshop_5_5.md

 4. Copy these credentials by clicking the **Copy** icon in the top right of the window, and paste this into a new text file using your favorite text editor.

 ### B. Configuring your `body.json` file
+1. The body.json file acts as an configuration for all the various parts of the INTU platform.
+Here we will configure it to allow self to pick up on the move_joint_plugin we added above.

     **For Mac users:**

     1. Copy the `body.json` from your Raspberry Pi to your local machine by running the following command in a new SSH window:
 `scp pi@[IPaddress]:/home/pi/self/self-sdk-master/bin/raspi/etc/profile/body.json ~/`

     Note that this copies the `body.json` file to your **home** directory.

     2. Open your `body.json` file using your favorite text editor.

     3. Locate the `m_Libs` variable, and change it to read: `"m_Libs":["platform_raspi", "move_joint_plugin"]`

     4. Locate `"m_EmbodimentCreds":{ ... }`, and replace this with the complete set of credentials you copied over into your text editor from the Intu Gateway in step 4 of the previous section.

     5. Save your changes and close the file.

     6. Now copy your newly edited `body.json` from your local machine to the Raspberry Pi by running the following command from a **new** Terminal window:
 `scp ~/body.json pi@{IPaddress}:/home/pi/self/self-sdk-master/bin/raspi/etc/profile/`

     **For Windows users:**

     1. Open Filezilla and connect to your Raspberry Pi.

     2. On the **Remote site** side of the Filezilla screen, navigate to **/home/pi/self/self-sdk-master/bin/raspi/etc/profile**.

     3. Locate the `body.json` file in the profile directory, and right click and select **View/Edit**.

     4. Locate the `m_Libs` variable, and change it to read: `"m_Libs":["platform_raspi", "move_joint_plugin"]`

     5. Locate `"m_EmbodimentCreds":{ ... }`, and replace this with the complete set of credentials you copied over into your text editor from the Intu Gateway in the previous section.

     6. Exit the window you were using to edit the `body.json` file, upon which you will be prompted to upload the file back onto the server.

     7. Click **Yes**.
 This action saves your changes to your Raspberry Pi.

 ### C. Building the Self SDK on your Raspberry Pi